vegaprotocol/specs/protocol/0055-TREA-on_chain_treasury.md

 ### Funding from inflation or tax (future — placeholder)

 In future a tax rate and/or inflation rate (controlled by governance) may be used to allow funding the network treasury with governance tokens.
-This would either involve transferring a fraction of each staked user's tokens to the network treausry per epoch (it is implied that this fraction would be a significantly lower value than the other assets they receive in fees), or periodic issuance of new tokens into the treasury (this would not be possible before the inflation cut-off date in the token contract).
+This would either involve transferring a fraction of each staked user's tokens to the network treasury per epoch (it is implied that this fraction would be a significantly lower value than the other assets they receive in fees), or periodic issuance of new tokens into the treasury (this would not be possible before the inflation cut-off date in the token contract).

 ### Direct allocation by governance (not for Oregon trail)